Problems, Safety, and Best Practise

 • Pull requests require at least one approving review before merging.

 This prevents accidental breakage on the stable branch.
+Furthermore, it encourages code review and discussion before changes are integrated.

 1. Go to your repository on GitHub.